Tele-everything and the advances of technologies such as renewable energies open a myriad of alternatives for transportation.

 This simulation could then be demonstrated in the desert.
 Once proven, it could become the next ATC system.
 The existing ATC system is then shut down and replaced by the simulation.

 After nearly a century of attempts, technology is now capable of shifting personal transportation from the ground to the air, with many associated benefits.
+There is already a steady rise in the number of people opting for more private and personalized air travel options, such as fractional jet ownership.
+Chartered planes and private jets allow for more independence and flexibility with travel plans, which is often high on the list of necessities during air travel.
+To drive this momentum even further, ongoing research and development could lead to further changes that boost convenience and reduce travel times.
 Current urban air mobility (UAM) efforts, with more than 500 vehicles in design, and many more in flight test, are the stalking horse for likely futures of a new capability for civilian air navigation.

 Initially, UAM will be fee-for-hire, as opposed to a privately-owned means of transportation.
 Concurrently, there are now very sizable markets developing for applications of UASs to meet societal, service, governmental, and commercial needs.